BYD Song L EV

-The BYD Song L EV (比亚迪宋L EV) is a battery electric mid-size crossover SUV manufactured by BYD Auto since 2023.
+The BYD Song L EV (比亚迪宋L EV) is a battery electric mid-size SUV manufactured by BYD Auto since 2023.
 Part of the BYD Song family under the 'Dynasty Series' product line-up, the Song L has the largest footprint among other Song vehicles.
 While the vehicle shares the same name with the BYD Song L DM-i, both models have minimal relation in styling and mechanical components.

 The Song L occupies the Chinese B-class category, or D-segment globally.
 It is based on the e-Platform 3.0 shared with other BYD battery electric vehicles such as the Seal.

 History

 The model was first showcased as a prototype model in April 2023 at the Shanghai Auto Show.
 The production version was introduced in August 2023 at the Chengdu Auto Show, with pre-sales starting in November 2023.

 Design and equipment

 The Song L design features BYD's updated 'Dragon Face' design language.
 With a low roof design, electric rear wing and hidden door handles, BYD claims the Song L has a coefficient of drag as low as 0.255 Cd.
 It is marketed in both front-motor two-wheel drive and dual-motor four-wheel drive versions that are integrated with CTB (cell-to-body) battery technology and BYD's DiSus suspension system.

 The Song L is equipped with a 12-speaker Dynaudio audio system, NFC card, 10.25-inch LCD instrument panel, a 15.6-inch central control screen, a 50-inch AR head-up display with BYD's DiLink latest operating system and DiPilot advanced driver-assistance system.